Rahim Rostami: Iranian authorities' actions against potential regime opponents

 Iranian authorities have since the 2009 election tightened the grip around oppositional groups and individuals, and hits hard down on anyone suspected of disloyalty against the regime.
 Asylum seekers are pointed out as a group that by fleeing from Iran has shown such disloyalty, which is documented by The Norwegian Country of Origin Information Centre - Landinfo in a note published on their web site 19.
 April 2011.

 Iranian surveillance of opposition groups in Norway has been known for years, and the Iranian objectives of such surveillance is assumed to be to monitor and hinder any opposition against Iran in Europe.
 The activities of spies among Iranian asylum seekers in Norway has at several occasions been referred in Norwegian media, lately in a report at national TV broadcaster NRK 30 March 2011, around six weeks after Rahim Rostamis was deported.
 It describes how Iranian authorities attempt to recruit asylum seekers in Norway in order to infiltrate political exile groups in Norway.

 The Iranian embassy in Oslo denied this categorically in a press release 1.
 April 2011 where they say that this is fiction influenced by the Zionist lobby, and that the purpose is to undermine the bilateral relations between Norway and Iran.

 Reactions to the Rostami case in the public

 Reactions from engaged individuals

-The xenophobia expressed by some persons in the village of Skrolsvik on island of Senja felt when the asylum center was established was turned to a concern for the welfare or the residents of Senjehesten reception center.
+The xenophobia expressed by some persons in the village of Skrollsvika on island of Senja felt when the asylum center was established was turned to a concern for the welfare or the residents of Senjehesten reception center.
 Following the first Brennpunkt program UDI ordered the center to arrange a public information meeting, where the strong local concerns for the conditions at the center were expressed.

 The local reactions after the deportation of Rostami have also been strong.
 After the case became national news, mainly through the articles of the weekly magazine Ny Tid, social media have been used extensively in the engagement for Rostami's case, both on Facebook and in the more serious Norwegian internet discussion forums such as NyeMeninger.no and Verdidebatt.no: